 A BlackRock representative attributes this increase in interest for ESG to more visibly impactful methods of incorporating sustainable investments.
 Financial experts now view ESG as a “core-type strategy”- and this trend looks like it will only continue in the coming decades.

-ESG leaders are still struggling to get a hold on the unwieldy world of ESG data, but the standardization of ESG reporting and disclosure is of high priority.
+ESG leaders are still struggling to get a hold on the unwieldy world of ESG data, but the standardisation of ESG reporting and disclosure remains a challenge.

 ESG analysts from Forrester suggest that industry regulations will become increasingly specific, detailed, and relevant in coming years.
 Companies are also reacting to dynamic materiality and the unpredictability of factors like new knowledge, regulations, and global events by adopting and developing new procedures to measure risk.

-Shareholder activists are people who use their influence, through ownership of company shares, to enact change within a company and/or in that company’s external impact.
+Shareholder activists use their influence, through ownership of company shares, to enact change within a company and/or in that company’s external impact.

 As partial owners of the company whose shares they own, shareholder activists can initiate important conversations with the board of directors and enact change.